 Why not join us for a classic day out by steam train, combining exciting main line running hauled by two different steam locomotives, varied landscape and the special atmosphere of York?

-Our train will be hauled from London to York by Princess Coronation class steam locomotive No. 46233 Duchess of Sutherland and from York to London by former LNER A4 class ‘Pacific’ steam locomotive No. 60009 “Union of South Africa”.
+Our train will be hauled from Ealing Broadway to York by Princess Coronation class steam locomotive No. 46233 Duchess of Sutherland and from York to Ealing Broadway by former LNER A4 class ‘Pacific’ steam locomotive No. 60009 “Union of South Africa”.

 Our steam locomotive then tackles the 15-mile climb up the famous Stoke Bank.
 Here on 3rd July 1938, “Mallard”, an A4 class ‘Pacific’, achieved a world record speed of 126 mph when travelling in the opposite direction.
 Once over the summit we should have a good, fast run down the 20 mile descent to the Trent Valley and on through Grantham, Newark and Retford.
 We steam through Doncaster, where “Union of South Africa”, our locomotive for the return journey, was built, and continue to our mid-day stop in York.

 There will be plenty of time for passengers to enjoy the city and all it has to offer.
 York has some major tourist attractions including the National Railway Museum, the largest museum of its type in Britain; the Castle; the Shambles; the splendid Gothic York Minster, one of the largest of its kind in northern Europe; and the city walls.
 There are a number of other interesting museums, quaint alleyways, and a good variety of shops.

 Our train leaves York at around 15:30, this time hauled by Union of South Africa, along the East Coast Main Line where we should achieve our maximum speed.
 It stops to set down passengers at the same stations as on the northbound journey, arriving at Ealing Broadwayat around 22:20 and thus ending a contrasting day with two different express passenger locomotives.